Cambridge English: Young Learners: A1 Movers

 The Speaking test has four parts.
 In the computer-based test the learner responds to audio and visual prompts, and will answer a few warm up questions to get them used to interacting with an animated character.
 In the paper-based test the learner takes the test with an examiner.
-(Someone they know will introduce them to the examiner and explain what is going to happen in their own language.)
+(Someone they know will introduce them to the examiner and explain what is going to happen in their language.)

 In Part 1 the examiner greets the child and asks them their name.
-Then they look at two pictures, which are similar but have some differences.
+Then, they look at two pictures, which are similar but have some differences.
 The examiner asks the child to describe four differences in the pictures.
-Part 1 tests describing differences, talking about colour, size, number, position, how people or things look, what people are doing, etc.
+Part 1 tests describing differences, talking about colours, sizes, numbers, positions, how people or things look, what people are doing, etc.

 In Part 2 the examiner shows four pictures which tell a story, and tells the child about the first picture.
 The child has to continue the story and describe the other three pictures.
 Part 2 tests understanding the beginning of a story, continuing a story and describing pictures.

 In Part 3 the examiner shows the child four sets of four pictures.
 In each set one picture is different from the other three.
 The child has to say which picture is different and explain why.
 Part 3 tests explaining reasons.

 In Part 4 the examiner asks the child some questions about themselves (e.g. school, weekends, friends, hobbies).
 Part 4 tests understanding and responding to personal questions.